mw44118/pitz/docs/tutorial.rst

 The next question is asking you about what kind of pitz-project you want to set up.
 Here's your choices::

-    0. pitz.projecttypes.simplepitz: Simple: milestones and tasks.
+    0. pitz.simplepitz: Simple: milestones and tasks.

-    1. pitz.projecttypes.agilepitz: Agile: releases, iterations, stories,
+    1. pitz.agilepitz: Agile: releases, iterations, stories,
     tasks, and velocity.

     Choose one.